microsoft/T-MAC/README.md

 T-MAC achieves a token generation throughput of 20 tokens/sec with a single core and 48 tokens/sec with four cores on Surface Laptop 7 for 3B BitNet, which is a 4~5x speedup compared to SOTA CPU low-bit framework ([llama.cpp](https://github.com/ggerganov/llama.cpp)).
 T-MAC can even reach 11 tokens/sec on lower-end devices like Raspberry Pi 5.

 ## End-2-End Speedup

+> All of the following data is profiled based on llama.cpp b2794 (May 2024).
+The latest T-MAC and baseline, after updating the llama.cpp version, is further optimized by 10~15%.

 We evaluate the token generation performance of different models on five different devices: Surface Laptop 7, Apple M2-Ultra, Jetson AGX Orin, Raspberry Pi 5 and Surface Book 3.
 Check [datasheet](docs/profiling_data.md) for more details.